 The highlight of our rally so far has been attending the Festival Pesona Indonesia Budaya Tua Buton (Buton’s Festival of Traditional Culture) in Pasarwajo in the Buton Regency.
-The Pesona Indonesia festivals are a series done around the country every year to promote the traditional culture and tourism.
+Pesona Indonesia, the Indonesian tourism board, holds the Pesona Indonesia festivals around the country every year to promote the traditional culture and tourism.
 Lucky for us, the Wonderful Sail 2 Indonesia Rally participants were special guests for the 2018 Buton Festival!
 We were literally VIPs.

-We knew it was going to be a huge day for us; we were gone from 8:30 am to 6 pm.
+We knew it was going to be a huge day for us; the event was all day and we were gone from 8:30 am to 6 pm.
 We met the local head official, Rusdi, at the dock in Pasarwajo.
-Buses were coordinated to take us to the stadium, and we had a team of about a dozen locals, dressed in uniform so we could identify them.
+The local tourism team coordinated buses to take us to the stadium, and we had a team of about a dozen locals, dressed in uniform so we could identify them.
 These locals all spoke pretty great English, and they did a fantastic job keeping us all together and happy!

 I had a front row seat to watch the start of the dole-dole ritual.
 This ritual is incorrectly translated into traditional immunizations, but one of our guides told me the legend behind it.

 Prince Betoambari was a sickly child, and his father feared for his health.
 The king meditated and was told to perform the Dole-dole ceremony.
 The prince grew up strong and healthy, so the king decreed that all children under the age of five should have this ritual.